harshaugust/harshaugust/README.md

-- 👋 Hi, I’m @harshaugust
+- 👋 Hi, I’m @Harsh Kumar
-- 👀 I’m interested in ...
+- 👀 I’m interested in Competetive Programming and Web Devlopment
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Web Devlopment and Machine Learning
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 harshaugust/harshaugust is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.